english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 Generally, I do not prefer Gold, in fact, my engagement ring is the first gold ornament in my body.
 It's a custom in India for the bride & groom to wear Gold Jewels during the wedding.
 I had no options but to buy.
 I head out to "Joy Alukkas".
 I was discussing the Gold Jewelry Business in India, with the floor manager and I am surprised to know that majority of the people does not even understand the basics.
 In fact, my parents were cheated by "L.K.S Jewellers" when they bought 916 KDM Gold Rings a few years back.
 So, this blog may be a beginner's first-hand information, when you buy Gold Jewels in India.

-*I would like to explain few technical jargon related to Gold Jewels...*
+*I would like to explain few technical jargons related to Gold Jewels...*

 **Carat (K):** Its the unit of purity of gold.
 As per the calculation below, 24K Gold is nearly 99.9% pure gold.
 24K Gold is suggested for Golden Ornaments of more than 10 *Sovereigns* and remember there is no guarantee for the Jewels, since they may lose the shape even with normal usage.